-It is easier for people to embrace a change when it is communicated to them before its implementation.
-In an Agile transition, it becomes even more important as the uncertainty and anxiety of employees can become the Achilles heel of the transition.
+It is easier for people to embrace a change when communicated to them before implementation.
+In an Agile transition, it becomes even more critical as the uncertainty and anxiety of employees can become the Achilles heel of the shift.

-To reduce these factors, and to ensure positive collaboration from employees, and testers in particular, it is important that the organization communicate not only the change itself but also other crucial information such as:
+To reduce these factors and to ensure positive collaboration from employees, and testers, in particular, it is essential that the organization communicate not only the change itself but also other crucial information such as:

 The reasons that led the organization to choose this new path.

-What are the expectations, boundaries, and responsibilities of testers once they integrate into their teams?
+What are testers' expectations, boundaries, and responsibilities once they integrate into their teams?